The Dish

 The Centre features many displays, as well as hands on exhibits.
 The Dish Shop features a range of astronomy and space science books, DVD's, science toys and souvenirs.
 There is a 3D theatre that has recently been upgraded to high definition and runs every half hour.

-The Dish Cafe can cater for your culinary needs or there are free BBQ and picnic facilities.
+There are free BBQ and picnic facilities.
 Of course the biggest attraction is a great view of the Dish.
-The Cafe is open Tuesday - Sunday for breakfast, lunch, morning and afternoon teas - or just a coffee.

 Self Guided Tour - Locations Featured in 'The Dish' Movie